quicwg/ops-drafts/draft-ietf-quic-manageability.md

 requirements.

 {{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
-However, in pratice, timers are often lower, in the range of 15 to 30 seconds.
+However, in pratice, timers are sometimes lower, in the range of 30 to 60 seconds.
 In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.

 As QUIC has features to improve robustness to NAT rebinding, devices might be tempted to further reduce the UDP timeout to avoid unnecessary state.
 However,